INSTRUCTIONS : MOTION FOR SUMMARY JUDGMENT

-In this case, we are using the motion example used in the state of Massachusetts for a family or probate case.
+In this case, we are using the motion for summary judgment example used in the state of New Jersey.
 Examples of motions can also be found online or through legal help services.

 1. The first step for filling out your motion for summary judgment is to include the case caption information on the top page of the motion, indicating the plaintiff’s name and contact information, followed by the defendant name or names and their contact information.